Fed plans to raise rates starting in March to cool inflation

 Seeking to calm fears that higher rates might hurt the economy, Powell said the central bank can manage the process in a way that prolongs growth and keeps unemployment low.
 “I think there is quite a bit of room to raise interest rates without threatening the labor market,” he said.

-Economists said they were surprised by the likely timing and intensity of rate hikes sketched out by Powell, who said the economy is stronger now than in 2015, when the Fed began to raise rates slowly.
+Economists said they were surprised by the likely timing and intensity of rate hikes sketched out Powell, who said the economy is stronger now than in 2015, when the Fed raised rates slowly.
 “The Fed is signaling that they are going to be moving earlier, and maybe at a quicker pace, than we thought,” said Steve Rick, chief economist at CUNA Mutual Group.

 The Fed’s rate hikes will make it more expensive, over time, to borrow for a home, car or business.
 The Fed’s intent is to temper economic growth and cool off inflation, which is at a 40-year high and eating into Americans’ wage gains and household budgets.